Group Reports allow you to generate aggregated feedback across multiple subjects.

 Step 3: Report Settings

-In this step, you configure the content and format of your report.
+In this step, you configure the content and format of your group report.

 This includes: